You go through fad diets… painfully monitor your caloric intake …and feel super guilty about indulging in your favorite cheese.

-So when you see celebrities like JLo going on a vegan diet, you think… Animal foods are to be blamed for your weight.
+So when you see celebrities going on a vegan diet, you think… Animal foods are to be blamed for your weight.
 So let’s jump on the bandwagon and go vegan.
 (Kudos to you, by the way!)

 If you’re skipping animal foods and dairy, you can basically eat anything you want, right?